 However, port scanning has many legitimate uses such as network inventory and the verification of the security of a network.
 Port scanners therefore represent an important tool for users and system administrators to verify the security policies of their computers and network.

 Linux has a good range of port scanners that help administrators identify and rectify weaknesses in a system.
-To provide an insight into the software that is available, we have compiled a list of 5 of our favorite port scanners.
-Hopefully, there will be something of interest here for administrators or users that want to scan computers and services that are running on a network.
-We give our strongest recommendation to Nmap, an indispensable utility to gather information about remote computers.
+To provide an insight into the software that is available, we have compiled a list of 8 terminal-based port scanners.
+Here’s our verdict.

-Let’s explore the 5 port scanners at hand.
+Let’s explore the 8 terminal-based port scanners at hand.
 For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.